joshdhenry/SpinWheelControl/README.md

 ## Example App

-To see SpinWheelControl in action, open the example project in the SpinWheelExample folder.
+To see SpinWheelControl in action, open the example projects in the Examples folder.

 ## Author